samsquire/ideas4/README.md

  * Not many people organise code by feature but by kind of thing.
 Such as controllers, views, services, marshallers etc
  * In refactored codebases, each file does very little.
  * Core logic is spread across the codebase, in different packages.
  * Every codebase organises code differently.
-Learning one codebase means you learn that codebase's ideosyncrasies.
+Learning one codebase means you learn that codebase's idiosyncrasies.
  * To change behaviour, you need to change multiple classes, every call site and the parameters of lots of methods.
  * You need to pass along data to where it is needed.
  * Dependency injection registries files are incredibly useful in working out how software works.